-The specifications and source of all product ingredients should be recorded in approved documents.
-The Outline of Production must be approved by the competent authority and is used for inspection and regulatory or legal action.
-Approval, by the regulatory authority, of documents that describe critical details of manufacture and testing is recommended.
-All ingredients of animal origin that are not subject to a validated sterilisation procedure should also be tested to ensure freedom from extraneous bacteria, fungi, mycoplasma, and viruses as specified in Chapter 1.1.9 Tests for sterility and freedom from contamination of biological materials intended for veterinary use.
-The country of origin should be known.
+The specifications and source of all product ingredients should be defined in the Outline of Production, SOPs, or other appropriate documents.
+The Outline of Production must be approved by the competent authority.
+All ingredients of animal origin that are not subject to a validated sterilisation procedure should also be tested to ensure freedom from extraneous bacteria, fungi, mycoplasma, and viruses as specified in Chapter 1.1.7.
+Tests for sterility and freedom from contamination of biological materials.
+Their country of origin should be known.
 Measures should be implemented by the manufacturer to avoid the risk of transmissible spongiform encephalopathy (TSE) agent contamination by ingredients of animal origin.

-Some control authorities discourage the use of preservatives, especially antibiotics as a means of controlling adventitious contamination during production and prefer the use of strict aseptic techniques to ensure purity.
-However, they may allow the use of preservatives, particularly in multidose containers, to protect the product during use.
-These control authorities usually limit any addition of antibiotics in the manufacture of the product to cell culture fluids and other media, egg inocula, and material harvested from skin or possibly other tissues.
-Some control authorities prohibit the use of penicillin or streptomycin in vaccines administered by aerosol or parenterally.
-If the antibiotics used are not recommended for use in the target species, they should be shown to have no harmful effects in the vaccinated animals and not result in the contamination of food derived from vaccinated animals.
-Many countries ban thimerosal due to environmental concerns.
+164 Some control authorities discourage the use of preservatives, especially antibiotics as a means of controlling adventitious contamination during production and prefer the use of strict aseptic techniques to ensure purity.
+165 166 However, they sometimes allow the use of preservatives in multidose containers to protect the product during use.
+These control authorities usually limit any addition of antibiotics in the manufacture of the product to cell culture 167 fluids and other media, egg inocula, and material harvested from skin or possibly other tissues.
+Some control 168 authorities prohibit the use of penicillin or streptomycin in vaccines administered by aerosol or parenterally.
+If the 169 antibiotics used are not recommended for use in the target species, they should be shown to have no harmful 170 effects in the vaccinated animals and not result in the contamination of food derived from vaccinated animals.
+171

-Details of vaccine production required at a manufacturing site, including requirements for starting materials, cell bank systems and seed-lot systems are described in chapter 2.3.3.
+Details of vaccines production required at a manufacturing site, including requirements for staring materials, cell bank systems and seed-lot systems are described in chapter 1.1.8.

-5. Process validation
+174 5.
+Process validation

-Prior to obtaining relevant regulatory approval for any new product, each establishment should produce in its facilities three consecutive production batches/serials of completed product with satisfactory test results, to evaluate the consistency of production.
-The process used should follow the manufacturing procedure used to demonstrate efficacy and field safety as specified in the Outline of Production or equivalent documents.
-Some authorities require that the size of each of the three batches/serials should be at least one-third the size of the average batch/serial that will be produced once the product is in production, so as to be typical.
+Prior to obtaining a marketing authorisation for any new product, each establishment should produce in its facilities three consecutive production batches/serials of completed product to evaluate the consistency of production.
+The process used should be representative of the manufacturing procedure shown to be safe and efficacious during the preclinical studies.

+These batches/serials should be prepared according to the procedures described in the Outline of Production and blueprints and legends, SOPs or other documentation of the manufacturing process and should therefore be 'typical of production'.
+Some authorities require that the size of each of the three batches/serials should be at least one-third the size of the average batch/serial that will be produced once the product is in production.

-The manufacturer should test each of these batches/serials for purity, safety, and potency as provided in approved documentation.
-Applicable standard requirements and test procedures, for example those described in United States Code of Federal Regulations [CFR] Title 9 Part 113, in the Annex to EU Directive 2001/82/EC (as amended), in the European Pharmacopoeia, or as described in this Terrestrial Manual may be used.
+The manufacturer should test each of these batches/serials for purity, safety, and potency as provided in the Outline of Production or other documentation of the manufacturing process.
+Applicable standard requirements and test procedures, for example those described in CFR Title 9 Part 113, in the Annex to EU Directive 2001/82/EC (as amended), in the European Pharmacopoeia, or as described in this Terrestrial Manual may be used.
 Satisfactory test results should be demonstrated for all three batches/serials prior to approving the production of the product in the facilities and its release for marketing.
 Each subsequent batch/serial should be tested in the same manner with satisfactory results prior to release for marketing.

-6. Stability tests
+191 6.
+Stability tests

-It is important to monitor the stability of each product through a programme to determine on-going stability.
+192 It is important to monitor the stability of each product through a programme of on-going stability.
+Additional 193 information is given in the chapter 1.1.9.